 My Top Five Podcasts for IELTS

 Hey!
 My name is Shelly, and I’m a podcast-aholic.
 I’m not joking.
 I spend around 2 – 3 hours EVERY DAY listening to podcasts and, if you ever meet me in person, I bet it will take me less than five minutes to tell you something interesting that I have heard in one.
-However, podcasts are not just a great way to pass the time.
-I strongly believe that they are one of the best free resources that IELTS students can use to improve both their listening skills AND their ideas for the speaking and writing tests.
+In fact, I strongly believe podcasts are one of the best free resources that IELTS students can use to improve both their listening skills AND their ideas for the speaking and writing tests.
 If you are not using podcasts for IELTS now, you are really missing out!

 Top Five Podcasts for IELTS students